-D. Phone Calls (outgoing)
+E. Phone Calls (outgoing)

-The school telephone may only be used with permission from a teacher or an administrator (such as calling a parent to tell them soccer practice was cancelled because of bad weather).
-Students cannot use cell phones during the day to call parents.
+The school telephone may only be used with permission from a teacher (such as calling a parent to tell them soccer practice was cancelled because of bad weather).
+Students cannot use cell phones during school hours to contact parents.

-E. Parent/Teacher Conferences
+F. Parent/Teacher Conferences

-It is important for parents to become acquainted with their children's teachers and work closely with them.
+It is important for parents to become acquainted with their child's teachers and work closely with them.
 Parent-teacher conferences are scheduled at the end of the first and third quarters, but it is not necessary to wait for a scheduled parent-teacher conference day or for the teacher to initiate the conference.
-Parent-teacher conferences may be arranged by appointment through the office, by e-mailing the teacher, or by the sign-up sheets posted the week before the fall/spring scheduled parent-teacher conferences.
+Parent-teacher conferences may be arranged by appointment through the office, by e-mailing the teacher, or by the online sign-up made available the week before the fall/spring scheduled parent-teacher conferences.

-F. Cell Phones
+G. Cell Phones